spalmas/SDG-MENARO/README.md

 │   ├── SDGdata.R: it downloads data from the SDGDG from a list of series codes.
 Used in download_SDGGD.R.
 │   ├── unlist_columns.R: data from SDGDB comes with nested lists.
 This function unlists the columns.
 Used in download_SDGGD.R
 │
-├── benchmarking/
+├── progress_assessment/
-│   ├── benckmarking.R: main benchmarking script
-│   ├── benckmarking_functions.R: different functions used in the main benchmarking script │
+│   ├── progress_assessment.R: main script to estimate the SDG progress │   ├── progress_assessment_functions.R: different functions used in the main progress assessment script │
 ├── output/
 │   ├── indicator_data_WORLD.Rdata: final database of indicators used in analysis.
 All countries included.